Teaching hobbies for kids is a fun, relaxing, and engaging way to spend one’s time.

 8. Theater

-Theater is a creative hobby that hones your child’s communication and problem-solving skills.
+Theater is one of the extra-curricular activities for kids that hone communication and problem-solving skills.
 You can support them in joining a theater group or an acting academy to explore different theater genres to upskill themselves.

 9. Playing instruments